wenjietseng/wjt-website-archived/experiments.md

 - Check target position before you start to touch the first one

 ### Avoid tracking loss
 - To avoid tracking issues with the Oculus Quest, we suggest that you can use an open hand during interaction.
+Pointing gesture sometimes might have tracking loss.

 <img src="https://wenjietseng.github.io/images/handtype.jpg">